aca991/kredium_challenge/README.md

 ## Getting started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes using Laravel Sail.

 ### Prerequisites

+PHP and composer should be installed on your local machine.
 Download and install [Docker](https://www.docker.com/get-started).
-This project is using Laravel Sail for local environment.

 Clone project: